 Do you know how much life insurance you have and how much you need?
-Normally, life insurance is used to replace income that would be lost if someone passes away.
+Normally, life insurance is used to replace the income that would be lost if someone passes away.
 Calculating that amount is not easy.
 It involves multiple factors like your mortgage, children’s education, salary, and age to name a few.
 We recommend you meet with a professional periodically to review your needs so you know you and your loved ones are adequately covered.

 Money Tip 5/20/19

 Many employees do not know all the benefits that are available to them at work.
-You may have access to benefits, such as life insurance, disability, flexible spending accounts and other benefits.
+You may have access to benefits, such as life insurance, disability, flexible spending accounts, and other benefits.
 You may be taking some unnecessary risks that the benefit could reduce or eliminate and you may be leaving money on the table.
 Contact your human resources department today and review your available benefits.

 Money Tip 5/13/19

 When was the last time you reviewed who you named as your beneficiaries?
 Making sure that you have designated beneficiaries on all your retirement accounts and life insurance policies is a good exercise.
-Life events such as a birth, a death, a new marriage or a divorce often means its time to update who you have named as beneficiaries.
-If you haven’t done so in a long time, sit down with your adviser or agent and review your beneficiaries.
+Life events such as a birth, a death, a new marriage or a divorce often mean its time to update who you have named as beneficiaries.
+If you haven’t done so in a long time, sit down with your advisor or agent and review your beneficiaries.

 Money Tip 5/6/19

 If your employer offers you a retirement plan, make sure you are participating.
-This is an easy, cost effective way for you to save for retirement.
+This is an easy, cost-effective way for you to save for retirement.
 Employers usually offer a match, meaning they will put in the same amount or a portion of what you put in, up to a max.
 If there is an employer match, make sure you are contributing enough to at least get the entire match.
-Consider it a bonus to your retirement!
+Consider it as a bonus to your retirement!

 Money Tip 4/29/19